Top 10 Alaskan Tours You Can’t Miss: A Complete Guide for Travelers

 For a balanced trip, pair flightseeing with an E-Bike or Segway tour to experience Alaska from both above and on the ground.

 There’s something magical about paddling silently through Alaska’s fjords while seals pop up nearby and eagles soar above.
-Kayaking tours in Alaska bring you close to nature in a peaceful, immersive way.
+Kayaking Alaskan tours bring you close to nature in a peaceful, immersive way.

 • Where to go: Resurrection Bay, Glacier Bay, and Kenai Fjords.